jaymutuku/jaymutuku.github.io/src/data/blog/blog-post-6/index.md

 ### What do you thing about Artifical Intelligence?

-AI is here to stay.
+AI is here to stay and quantum computing is the next in thing.

 ####   Linear Algebra